SebastianErtner/Obsidian-Economics/Master thesis/Societal learning under heterogeneous preferences.md

-# Trade-off between societal and individual learning
+# Societal learning under heterogeneous preferences

 For my master thesis I want to examine the trade-off between societal learning and learning from own experiences that arises from heterogeneity in individu-